gar-codespace/OperationsPatternScripts/README.md

 Track patterns can also be used for intra-plant switching, which are switching movements confined to a single location, often done by a private railroad or plant equipment.
 Examples of this would include:
 * Moving cars to and from an Off Spot alternate track.
-* A mill operator moving coal and coke to and from a furnace.
+* A steel mill operator moving slag cars to and from a furnace.
 * A mine operator loading hoppers from a pool of empties.
 * An inter-modal operator selecting certain types of well cars to load.
 * A grain exchange selling loaded hoppers to brokers.